 Prompt veterinary attention is essential.
 Without treatment, the mortality rate is very high.
 Puppies are born with immature immune systems.
 They do not have a lot of reserves.
 If your puppy is lethargic or having episodes of diarrhea and/or vomiting, please see your vet as soon as possible.

-Dogs shed parvo primarily via feces (vomit may contain the virus, too) and they may shed the virus for 2-3 weeks post-infection.
+Dogs shed parvo primarily via feces (vomit may contain the virus, too) and they may shed the virus for two to three weeks post-infection.

-The Parvo Incubation Period is 3 - 7 Days, Sometimes Longer
+The Parvo Incubation Period is Three to Seven Days, and Sometimes Longer

 This is important because, during the incubation period, your dog may act and appear normal.
 Vet visits and pre-purchase exams may reveal no signs of pending illness only to have parvo appear in a few days.
 Keeping your puppy isolated (for the pup's sake and the safety of other dogs) and in a "safe" environment is essential, as is keeping on track with vaccinations.